dynamic-R/RTM/README.md

 <center><img src="inst/exercises/R/introductionR/images/Rstudio_tutorial.png"></center>

-To see the list of all tutorials, type in the R-console
+To see the list of all tutorials, enter the following command in the R-console:

 ```
 RTMtutorial("?")